 2 T. organic sugar + 1 T. water, for the sugar glaze

 - For this Prague Kolach Recipe, n a bowl of your stand mixer, sift flour and make a hole in the middle.
 Crumb the yeast into the hole, add 1 teaspoon sugar and about 3 teaspoons warm booze.
 Mix yeast, sugar and booze with a fork and lightly sprinkle the surface with flour.
 Cover the bowl with a towel and let rise for 10-15 minutes.

 - Add the rest of the ingredients (almond butter, sugar, booze, banana, and salt) and knead with the dough hook on low speed for 10 minutes until you have a smooth dough.

 - Turn the dough onto a lightly floured surface.
 Cover with towel or plastic wrap and let rise for about an hour to double its volume.

 - Meanwhile, preheat your oven to 320°F and make the streusel topping.
-In a medium bowl, mix together sugar, flour and cinnamon.
+In a medium bowl, mix sugar, flour and cinnamon.
 Add the shortening and, with your fingers, mix all ingredients until crumbly.

 - Bake for 20 minutes until golden brown.
 Let it cool on a wire rack.